orybossman/Seema-s-Divine-Brew/README.md

     <section id="about">
         <h2>About Us:</h2>
-        <p>At Fortune Coffee Telling, we believe in the power of coffee to reveal the secrets of the future.
-Using ancient techniques, our experts interpret the patterns in your coffee cup to provide insightful readings.</p>
+        <p>At Seema's Divine Brew, Seema believes in the power of coffee to reveal the secrets of the future.
+Using ancient techniques, she interprets the patterns in your coffee cup to provide insightful readings.</p>
          <p>Experience the magic of coffee fortune telling for just $40!</p>
     </section>